The 2026-2027 Good Troublemaker Neighborhood Grants

 GRANT PROGRAM OVERVIEW

-The Good Troublemaker Neighborhood Grants will identify and support community-based organizations that are committed to the same ideals shared by Congressman John Lewis.
-These grants will be given to organizations with a proven track record of making a difference in their communities.
+The Good Troublemaker Neighborhood Grants identify and support community-based organizations that are committed to the same ideals shared by Congressman John Lewis.
+These grants are given to organizations with a proven track record of making a difference in their communities.

 This grant program focuses on three key areas: Education, Social Justice, and the Environment.
 Eligible 501(c)(3) organizations must be located in—and provide services in—the district formerly served by Rep. John Lewis.
 Annual revenue must not exceed $500,000.
 These grants aim to support community-based programs that foster positive change, advance democracy, and empower communities guided by truth, integrity, and moral clarity.